Have you ever found yourself in a situation where you needed to type an accented character on Mac and didn’t know how?

 There are a few ways to call up the Character Viewer.
 You can use the Control + ⌘ + Space shortcut.
 Some new Macs are able to open the Character Viewer with the fn key.

 - Check “Show Input menu in menu bar”

 When you have a Character View menu open, you can browse or search for the character you need, find an accented variation of it, and then either copy it with the right click of the mouse or double-click on it to paste.

-Best of all, Glyphfinder is available to you absolutely free for seven days through the trial of Setapp, a platform with more than 230 Mac and iOS apps across all categories, from translating anything with Mate Translate to writing and publishing with Ulysses.
+The tool is available to you absolutely free for 7 days through the trial of Setapp, a platform with more than 240 Mac and iOS apps across various categories, from translating anything with Mate Translate to writing and publishing with Ulysses.
 Try every Setapp app at no cost today and realize the full potential of your Mac.